JetBrains/teamcity-documentation/topics/build-approval.md

 [//]: # (title: Build Approval)
 [//]: # (auxiliary-id: Build Approval)

-The _Build Approval_ [build feature](adding-build-features.md) allows users to control starting a build manually, using approvals.
+The _Build Approval_ [build feature](adding-build-features.md) allows users to manually control the build start by using approvals.
-This build feature ensures that newly queued builds will not be assigned to agents unless they are approved by individual users or groups defined in the approval rules.
+This build feature ensures that builds will not start unless they are approved by individual users or groups defined in the approval rules.

-This feature can be especially useful for processes requiring approval of more than one person, for example deployments, resource consuming builds, resource removing operations, etc.
+This feature can be useful for processes requiring approval of more than one person, for example deployments, resource consuming builds, resource removing operations, etc.
 Approvals also prevent users from triggering a build accidentally.